nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/creating-devices.md

 ## Creating a Location Type

 To create a location, you need to specify a Location Type for the location.
+The Location Type(s) that you define for your network may vary depending on the nature of your organization and its needs, but might include for example "region", "city", "site", "building" and/or "room".
+Take some time to think about this before you begin entering data as it will be a fundamental aspect of how you record your network in Nautobot.

 More information on Location Type is found in the [Locations](../../core-data-model/dcim/locationtype.md#location-types) section of the Nautobot documentation.

-To create a new Location, you will need an existing Location Type or need to create a new Location Type instance.

 To create a new Location Type: